rte-france/structural-french-grid-data-with-detailed-topology-time-series/README.md

 - 20241220: Publication of the first 2 months (2021, January and Febuary)
 - 20250330: Publication of the total dataset (2021, 2022 and 2023 = 36 months)
+- 20250401: Since we're still having non persistent IDs in our dataset, we will publish only 6 months (year 2021)
+- 20250420: News about the roadmap to come...

 ## Authors